Understanding Black-box Predictions via Influence Functions

-We tested these training attacks on the same Inception network on dogs vs. fish from Section \ref{sec:model-behavior}, choosing this pair of animals to provide a stark contrast between the classes.
+We tested these adversarial training perturbations on the same Inception network on dogs vs. fish from Section \ref{sec:model-behavior}, choosing this pair of animals to provide a stark contrast between the classes.
 We set $\alpha=0.02$ and ran the attack for 100 iterations on each test image.
 As before, we froze all but the top layer for training; note that computing $\inflinput$ still involves differentiating through the entire network.
 Originally, the model correctly classified 591 / 600 test images.
 For each of these 591 test images, considered separately, we tried to find a visually-indistinguishable perturbation (i.e., same 8-bit representation) to a single training image, out of 1,800 total training images, that would flip the model's prediction.
 We were able to do this on 335 (57\%) of the 591 test images.
-By perturbing 2 training images for each test image, we could flip predictions on 77\% of the 591 test images; and if we perturbed 10 training images, we could flip all but 1 of the 591.
-The above results are from attacking each test image separately, i.e., using a different training set to attack each test image.
-We also tried to attack multiple test images simultaneously by increasing their average loss, and found that single training image perturbations could simultaneously flip multiple test predictions as well (Fig \ref{fig:attack}).
+If we perturbed 2 training images for each test image, we could flip predictions on 77\% of the 591 test images; and if we perturbed 10 training images, we could flip all but 1 of the 591.
+The above results are from attacking each test image separately, i.e., we use a different training set to attack each test image.
+We next tried to attack multiple test images simultaneously by increasing their average test loss, and found that single training image perturbations could simultaneously flip multiple test predictions as well (Fig \ref{fig:attack}).